 “Give sorrow words; the grief that does not speak whispers the o'er-fraught heart and bids it break.”
 (William Shakespeare)

 The one certainty in life for all of us is our eventual passing.
-Knowing this does not make the shock and pain of dealing with a loss any easier, nor soften the traumatic impact a loss can have in our lives.
+Knowing this doesn't necessarily make the shock and pain of dealing with a loss any easier, nor take away the traumatic impact a loss can have in our lives.
 Bereavement is a very personal experience and if we live long enough we are all likely to experience it.
 People experience it in their own way.

 Although this short article is about suffering a bereavement, please remember that a strong sense of loss can be felt for many reasons.
 We may experience feelings of grief at the loss of many significant and important areas of our lives – including things such as important relationships ending.